-There currently are well over 1,000 cryptocurrencies in circulation at the moment, but only a handful managed to become popular.
-The Bitcoin, as the oldest one stands out, as many large companies started accepting Bitcoins first before moving on to other cryptocurrencies.
+There currently are well over 1,000 cryptocurrencies in circulation at the moment, but only a handful have managed to become popular.
+Bitcoin, stands out as the oldest one, as many large companies started accepting Bitcoins before moving on to other cryptocurrencies.
 There are currently nearly 16.68 million Bitcoins in circulation with a total value of $103.82 billion.
 Other big cryptocurrencies include Ethereum, Ripple, Litecoin and Bitcoin Cash.

-Cryptocurrencies have been around since 2009, but only since 2014 they have been gaining momentum as their value surged and businesses and industries around the world started to accept it.
-Earlier this year, Japan declared Bitcoin a legal tender and several central banks around the world started to look closer at cryptocurrencies in the wake of more businesses accepting it as a form of payment, circumventing the established money system, and investors pouring money into new ventures through Initial Coin Offerings (ICOs).
+Cryptocurrencies have been around since 2009, but only since 2014 have they been gaining momentum as their value has surged and businesses and industries around the world started to accept it.
+Earlier this year, Japan declared Bitcoin a legal tender and several central banks around the world started to look closer at cryptocurrencies in the wake of more businesses accepting them as a form of payment, circumventing the established money system, while investors have poured money into new ventures through Initial Coin Offerings (ICOs).

 Given these advantages, it’s not surprising that there are over 80,000 businesses estimated to use Bitcoin and altcoins, from small coffee houses to big corporations.
 The adoption of cryptocurrencies for businesses doesn’t require large investments, because large cryptocurrency exchanges and payment companies like Coinbase and BitPay are providing the technology through partnerships.

 With this in mind, let’s take a closer look at 25 big companies that accept Bitcoin, Ethereum and other cryptocurrencies.
-Most companies in the list accept only Bitcoin, but if you are interested in companies and businesses that accept Ethereum, take a look at this list.
+Most companies in this list accept only Bitcoin, but if you are interested in 10 Companies and Businesses That Accept Ethereum, take a look at this list.